 The Fund invests in the Subsidiary which is also an investment entity.
-The net asset value of the Subsidiary is used as an input into measuring its fair value.
-The primary component of the Subsidiary's net asset value is the carrying value of the Subsidiary's investments.
+The NAV of the Subsidiary is used as an input into measuring its fair value.
+The primary component of the Subsidiary's NAV is the carrying value of the Subsidiary's investments.
 The investments of the Subsidiary are not quoted in an active market.
 In the absence of observable market prices, the fair value of the investment in the Subsidiary is deemed to approximate its net assets, which are predominantly carried at fair value.

 The Fund determines the fair value of the Subsidiary's investments using industry accepted valuation methodologies applied on a consistent basis.
 The fair value of investments, held by the Subsidiary, were estimated using valuation models or based on over-the-counter ("OTC") transaction information.
-Management's estimation of its fair value is then based on the best information available in the circumstances and may incorporate management's own assumptions and involves a significant degree of judgment, taking into consideration a combination of internal and external factors, including the appropriate discounts for lack of control, lack of liquidity and relative points of difference.
+Management's estimation of its fair value is then based on the best information available in the circumstances and may incorporate management's own assumptions and involves a significant degree of judgement, taking into consideration a combination of internal and external factors, including the appropriate discounts for size, lack of liquidity and relative points of difference.
+See note 17.